yonnyZer0/apify-actor-docker/README.md

 ## yonny's image "node-chrome-xvfb-x11vnc"

-Image is usable for local docker run debugging.
-User can see what is done inside running container.
+Image is usable for the local debugging.
+User can see what is really done inside running container.

-Default x11vnc port (5900) must be redirected to localhost machine port.
+Default x11vnc port (5900) must be redirected to the localhost machine port:

 ```dcoker build . -t your_image_tag && docker run -p 5900:5900 your_image_tag```